Accounting Multiple Choice Question – 12 February 2026

 Select ONE answer:

-1. a big strength
+1. a significant deficiency

 2. a minor impact